 A foreign person, natural or juristic, is qualified to make a loan secured by collateral in Thailand without having to qualify to do business in Thailand.
-Any of the forms of security as discussed in question 35 may be created in favour of the foreign person.
+Any of the forms of security may be created in favour of the foreign person.
 With respect to a juristic person mortgagee, the land office would require that the mortgagee be permitted under its constitutional documents to take mortgage over the land as security for the loan.